davidben/C2SP/tlog-ext-cosignature.md

 The header lines are:

 * The fixed string `ext-cosignature/v1` for domain separation
-* The extended cosigner origin
+* The extended cosigner name
 * The fixed string `time`, a single space (0x20), and the number of seconds since the UNIX epoch encoded as an ASCII decimal with no leading zeroes

 The timestamp value in the third header line MUST match